radiantearth/stam-spec/non-standard-implementations/implementation.md

 ## Overview

 This repository contains a sub-folder of the various implementations of imagery specifications that are active in the world.
-Each sub-folder should have a valid json document of its latest implementation, as well as one or more documents discussing what the API handles and what choices were made in creating it.
+Each sub-folder should have a valid json document of its latest implementation, as well as one or more documents discussing.
+If it is not in json then another implementation file can be used (xml, etc)

 To add an implementation create the following: